dexkum-2myzZy-jipzid/dexkum-2myzZy-jipzid/README.md

 Hello! 👋🏻  My name is **Liang (Mario) Chen**.
 I am from Northeastern University, where I am pursuing a Master's degree in Computer Software Engineering. 🎓

-I started my software development career in Mobile development 📱, working for 5 years as an iOS Developer 📲 and 1 year as a Flutter Developer 🎨 in the Fintech industry.💰 Last year, I decided to take a significant leap forward by pursuing a Master's degree 🎓, following my passion for Computer Science. 💻
+I started my software development career in Mobile development 📱, working for 5 years as an iOS Developer and 1 year as a Flutter Developer in the Fintech industry. 📈

+Last year, I decided to take a significant leap forward by pursuing a Master's degree 🎓, following my passion for Computer Science. 💻

 During my first semester at Northeastern University (NEU), I learned Web Development 🕸️ and Java ☕.
 Here are my Web Development project, [Film 🎬](https://github.com/dexkum-2myzZy-jipzid/film.git), and Java Spring Boot project, [Inventory Management System 📦](https://github.com/dexkum-2myzZy-jipzid/inventory-management-system), which are pinned on my GitHub.

-Currently, I am expanding my horizons by delving into front-end development, Data Structures, and Algorithms. 🌐
+Currently, I am expanding my horizons by delving into front-end development, Data Structures, and Algorithms. 🧑‍💻

 I am open to connecting and discussing the exciting intersections of technology and innovation. 🤝 You can reach out to me at liang.chen829@gmail.com.
 Let's explore this ever-evolving world together. 🚀